-The Business License Tax Division ensures businesses operating within the City of Stockton comply with the Stockton Municipal Code Business and Rental Tax requirements.
+The Business License Tax Division ensures businesses operating within the City of Stockton comply with the Stockton Municipal Code Business and Rental Tax requirements:

-The Business License Tax Division uses field enforcement and multiple lead sources including the State Board of Equalization, Fictitious Business Names, inter-governmental referrals, and citizen reports/complaints.
+- Using field enforcement and multiple lead sources, including the State Board of Equalization, fictitious business names, inter-governmental referrals, and citizen reports/complaints; and

 - No person shall engage in any profession, trade, calling, occupation, or business without first having procured a license.

-On September 19, 2012, Governor Brown signed into law SB-1186 which adds a state fee of $1 on
+On September 19, 2012, Governor Brown signed SB-1186 adding a state fee of $4 on

 This fee helps:

-Under federal and state law, compliance with disability access laws is a serious responsibility that applies to all California building owners and tenants with buildings open to the public.
+Under federal and state law, compliance with disability access laws is a serious responsibility for all California building owners and tenants with buildings open to the public.
 Learn more about your legal obligations and how to comply with disability access laws in External Links below.

-This City of Stockton web page last reviewed on --- 1/13/2017
+This City of Stockton web page last reviewed on --- 10/4/2022